pacificbytes/catalog/ADMIN_SETUP.md

 ### 📱 WhatsApp Contact Integration
 - **Product Pages**: Each product now has a WhatsApp contact button
 - **Editable Number**: WhatsApp number can be configured in admin panel
+- **Customizable Message**: WhatsApp message template can be customized with product name and link placeholders
+- **Product Links**: Messages automatically include direct links to the product page
-- **Auto-Message**: Pre-filled message with product name for easy inquiry
+- **Auto-Message**: Pre-filled message with product name and link for easy inquiry

 ### 🦶 Professional Footer
 - **Company Information**: Displays company name, address, phone, email